dananvaro/Advent-Of-Code-2024/README.md

 This repository contains my solutions for the [Advent of Code](https://adventofcode.com/) challenges in Java.

 ## What is Advent of Code?
-Advent of Code is a yearly challenges that includes coding puzzeles from december 1st to 24th.
+Advent of Code is a yearly challenge that includes coding puzzles from December 1st to 24th.

 ## Progress so far
 | Day | Puzzle Name                | Solution File       | Language     |